Rafius/TelegramBot/README.md

 Then you need to create a .env file to set all the variables

+USERNAME="USERNAME"
+PASSWORD="R@f@PASSWORD!"

+TOKEN = "1671325852:AAH0kfCsA2qDxHoczTA7uzXmM-qvHNp7Up8"
+CHAT_ID = "CHAT_ID"
+URL = go to the personal space and look for the notes request, and copy it here

 Run npm start to start the program